binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 A minimum and maximum length has to be specified.
 If your minimum and maximum do not match the length of your optional pattern exactly, crunch will provide direction as to what it expects.

-If you don't provide the output `-o </location/of/crunch/output>` option, output will go to screen.
+If you do not provide the output `-o </location/of/crunch/output>` option, output will go to screen.
 When you run crunch it also informs you of the size of the output in MB, GB, TB and PB.
-Crunch will also print out many lines it is going to write.
+Crunch will also print out how many lines it is going to write as it starts.
+Great for avoiding personal DOS of your file system.

-To run crunch simply run from the menu in Kali Linux: Password Attacks -> Offline Attacks -> crunch
+To run crunch, simply run from the menu in Kali Linux:
+Password Attacks -> Offline Attacks -> crunch
 or from the terminal:

 {linenos=off, lang=bash}